 This can largely be explained by naturesis (kidneys getting rid of the excess salt through the urine) in response to the insulin drop.

 Yes, it was a tiny bit higher, but very stable, with my diastolic pressure (the second number in blood pressure) hitting normal levels several times.

 Its getting progressively lower each week.

 The last few nights, I saw “normal” blood pressure readings;

 No, my blood pressure readings are not (yet) always normal, it has only been FOUR WEEKS!
 On average, my blood pressure has come down 1 mmHg / day for 4 weeks in a row.

 Data is data and while not scientifically ‘objective’ data and with a sample set of only 1, the “numbers” are convincing.

 I feel well, I am eating better than I have in years.
-My sleep has improved significantly (except on the nights I have to get up to “pee” because my weight is dropping).
+My sleep has improved significantly.
 My clothes fit looser and when I look in the mirror, the face that looks back is more familiar.
 An added benefit is that my fingers, which have been stiff for years, are much less so.

 I can’t think of any drawback to eating this way, except for the space required to have lots and lots of fresh vegetables in the house and that I am going through them at an alarming rate!
 Thankfully, I have an extra fridge in the garage, so I don’t need to shop more than once a week.